Particular/docs.particular.net/transports/msmq/index.md

 MSMQ permissions are defined in the [MessageQueueAccessRights](https://docs.microsoft.com/en-us/dotnet/api/system.messaging.messagequeueaccessrights?view=netframework-4.8) enumeration.

+> [!NOTE]
-NOTE: To increase security and further lock down MSMQ send/receive permissions, remove `Everyone` and `Anonymous` and grant specific permissions to the subset of accounts that need them.
+> To increase security and further lock down MSMQ send/receive permissions, remove `Everyone` and `Anonymous` and grant specific permissions to the subset of accounts that need them.

+> [!NOTE]
-NOTE: In NServiceBus version 6 and above, if the default queue permissions are set, a log message will be written during the endpoint startup indicating that the queue has default permissions and might require stricter permissions for production.
+> In NServiceBus version 6 and above, if the default queue permissions are set, a log message will be written during the endpoint startup indicating that the queue has default permissions and might require stricter permissions for production.
 During development, if running with an attached debugger, this message will be logged at an `INFO` level, otherwise `WARN`.

 An example of the warning that is logged: